-So as we approach the end of 2018 don’t set yourself unachievable resolutions.
-My top tips are to decide that in 2019 you are going to thank more people, notice the good stuff that happens and even when the good stuff isn’t happening see if you can find a silver lining … not matter how thin!
+So as we approach the end of the year don’t set yourself unachievable resolutions.
+My top tips are to decide that next year you are going to thank more people, notice the good stuff that happens and even when the good stuff isn’t happening see if you can find a silver lining … not matter how thin!
 And if you love a resolution here are two suggestions for you.

 #1 Write down something you are grateful for … every day, and then revisit your list in those moments when you need a reminder.